© Joseph Howarth

 In hundreds of cities around the world, communities come together and share stories during walks around their neighbourhoods.
 It’s an opportunity to learn more about your neighbourhood and to connect with others.

-Dates and activities to be announced
+Dates and activities to be announce

 Explore the city’s most loved buildings and get a rare behind-the-scenes look at sites normally closed to the public.